 Woody’s Lunch Box is quick service dining, open for all three meals and serving up a creative variety of snacks and light meals.
 Try the S’more French Toast Sandwich or Banana Split Yogurt Parfait for a sweet-tooth satisfying breakfast.
 Grab “Totchos” for lunch and dinner.
 The BBQ Brisket Melt with a side of tomato-basil soup is delicious (dip the sandwich in the soup – so yummy!!)
 There are a lot more options on the Toy Story Land menu including “grown up drinks”, like a vodka spiked lemonade.
 Kids will enjoy the Powerade-infused Mystic Portal Punch.

 The Lunch Box Tart is available at all three meals in either Raspberry or Chocolate-Hazelnut.
-This is a must-order, a rich and delicious twist on the classic breakfast treat (and a great value at $3.29).
+This is a must-order, a rich and delicious twist on the classic breakfast treat.

 Note that there is no indoor dining inside Toy Story Land.
 I recommend grabbing a seat in the shade or returning to eat at night.
 My friend Sherry has the tips on how to use the time saving method of mobile ordering at Woody’s Lunch Box in her post Woody’s 7 Tips to Make the Most of Disney’s Toy Story Land.